Denice Ann Villegas

 One of the main reasons people decide to work with small MSPs is their ability to provide personalized services.
 This means they can create a program specifically designed to solve your IT needs, ensuring you only get services relevant to your business.
 In addition, small MSPs are usually local providers who have knowledge of your business environment and market base.

 The services of small MSPs are usually more affordable than their large business counterparts.
-We understand, however, that some people take this as a sign to be wary because of the assumption that low costs mean low service.
-That is not the case here.
-Costs are low because of the first advantage mentioned in this list: personalized support.
-When you get only the services you need, it only makes sense that costs are lower.
+We understand, however, that some people take this as a caution – as low costs might mean lackluster service.

 Cons